Mental health of Adolf Hitler: Depth psychological approaches

 While psychiatrically oriented authors, when dealing with Hitler, were primarily endeavouring to diagnose him with a specific clinical disorder, some of their colleagues who follow a depth psychological doctrine as the psychoanalytic school of Sigmund Freud, were first and foremost interested in explaining his monstrously destructive behaviour.

 In accordance to these doctrines, they assumed that Hitler's behaviour and the development of his character were propelled by unconscious processes that were rooted in his earliest years.
 Pathographies that are inspired by depth psychology, typically attempt to reconstruct the scenario of Hitler's childhood and youth.
 Occasionally, authors such as Gerhard Vinnai started out with a depth psychological analysis, but then advanced far beyond the initial approach.

 Erich Fromm (1973)

-Among the most famous Hitler pathographies is Erich Fromm's 1973 published book Anatomy of Human Destructiveness.
+Among the most famous Hitler pathographies is Erich Fromm's 1973 book Anatomy of Human Destructiveness.
 Fromm's goal was to determine the causes of human violence.
-He took his knowledge of the person of Hitler from several sources such as the memoir of Hitler's boyhood friend August Kubizek (1953), Werner Maser's Hitler biography (1971), and, most important, a paper by Bradley F. Smith about Hitler's childhood and youth (1967).
+He took his knowledge of Hitler from several sources such as the memoir of Hitler's boyhood friend August Kubizek (1953), Werner Maser's Hitler biography (1971), and, most important, a paper by Bradley F. Smith about Hitler's childhood and youth (1967).

-Fromm's pathography follows largely Sigmund Freud's concept of psychoanalysis and states that Hitler was an immature, self-centred dreamer who did not overcome his childish narcissism; as a result of his lack of adaptation to reality he was exposed to humiliations which he tried to overcome by means of lust-ridden destructiveness ("necrophilia").
+Fromm's pathography follows largely Sigmund Freud's concept of psychoanalysis and states that Hitler was an immature, self-centred dreamer who did not overcome his childish narcissism.
+As a result of his lack of adaptation to reality, he was exposed to humiliations which he tried to overcome by means of lust-ridden destructiveness ("necrophilia").
 The evidence of this desire to destroy – including the so-called Nero Decree – was so outrageous that one must assume that Hitler had not only acted destructively, but was driven by a "destructive character".